The best business bank accounts for UK businesses 2022

 Why choose Wise?

-Like Airwallex, Wise is a good option for businesses that are looking for a cheaper way to send and receive money across borders.
+Like Airwallex, Wise is a good option for businesses that are looking for a cheaper way to send and receive a limited number of payments across borders on a regular basis.

 However, Wise’s exchange rate and card fees are not as competitive as some providers.
 Wise also lacks some of the additional features, such as expense management and online payments, that can help startups and eCommerce businesses simplify their financial processes.